typestyle/typestyle.github.io/src/docs/core.md

 Also suffix `Class` for classes.

-That's it for core, Next we look at providing a more complete story for any *advanced* CSS scenario you might have.
+That's it for the core of TypeStyle.
+Simple right!